ReThink HK – Smart Mobility & Transportation

 CEO

 Desmond Ho named “Forbes 30 Under 30 Asia 2020 – Entrepreneur”.
-He is a serial entrepreneur specialising in AI, VR and drone technology.
+He is a serial entrepreneur specialising in AI and drone technology.
 In 2017, he Initiated a crowdsourcing and financing platform to expedite the social infrastructure development in Myanmar.
-In 2021, he founded Alpha AI to provide AI drone building inspection and partol with the company admitted into Cyberport Incubation Program.
+In 2021, he founded Alpha AI which is the 1st HK startup that obtained the BVLOS License under the Low Altitude Economy (LAE) sandbox, utilising locally developed AI and 3D technology for building, slope and confined space inspection with the company admitted into Cyberport Incubation Program.
 He graduated from the University of Cambridge with a background in urban planning and economics.
 He served as the Vice President of the Cyberport Startup Alumni Association from 2022 to 2023.

 My Sustainability Goals for 2025: